Toussaint Louverture: Legacy

-In his absence, Jean-Jacques Dessalines led the Haitian rebellion until its completion, finally defeating the French forces in 1803; this officially ended the only slave rebellion in world history which successfully established an independent nation.
+In Louverture's absence, Jean-Jacques Dessalines led the Haitian rebellion until its completion, finally defeating the French forces in 1803; this officially ended the only slave rebellion in world history which successfully established an independent nation.
 Dessalines promulgated the Declaration of Independence in 1804, declared himself emperor, and renamed the nation "Ayiti" after the indigenous Taíno name.
 Along with Dessalines, Louverture is now known as one of the "Fathers of Haiti".

 John Brown claimed influence by Louverture in his plans to invade Harpers Ferry.
 During the 19th century, African Americans referred to Louverture as an example of how to reach freedom.

 On 29 August 1954, the Haitian ambassador to France, Léon Thébaud, inaugurated a stone cross memorial for Toussaint Louverture at the foot of Fort de Joux.
 Years afterward, the French government ceremoniously presented a shovelful of soil from the grounds of Fort de Joux to the Haitian government as a symbolic transfer of Louverture's remains.
 The Duvalier dictatorship used the figure of Toussaint Louverture as a national hero to promote a sense of Haitian identity and unity, while also using him as a symbol to contrast with foreign influence and to justify their own actions, which often invoked the memory of the revolution to justify their rule and project an image of strength and national pride of Haitian society led by François Duvalier ("Papa Doc") with the brand of ethnonationalism had built upon the legacy of the Haitian Revolution, which was a victory for Black people over French colonial oppression.
 An inscription in his memory was installed in 1998 on the wall of the Panthéon in Paris.
 His desire for personal power, the expulsion of Sonthonax, and his rehabilitation of the white planters have all attracted historical criticism.